BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-05-SetTripDraftVisibility.md

 # UC-05 — SetTripDraftVisibility

 ## Primary Actor
-Organizer
+Organizer (creator)

 ## Goal
 Toggle a draft between private and public visibility.

 ## Preconditions
 - Caller is authenticated.
-- Target resource exists and is visible/accessible to the caller.
+- Target draft trip exists and is visible to the caller.

 ## Postconditions
 - System state is updated as described.